xpol/lua-rapidjson/README.md

 Create a new empty table that have metatable field `__jsontype` set as `'object'` so that the `encode` and `dump` function will encode it as json object.

-When passed an valid table, `json.object()` will just set above metatable for the table.
-(The old metatable is overwrote).
+When passed an valid table:

+* Passed table do not have metatable, just set above metatable for the table.
+* Passed table already have metatable, just the the metatable field `__jsontype` to 'object'.

 #### Synopsis